poshjosh/automate-jamstack/README.md

 First [install Pandoc](https://pandoc.org/installing.html).
 Then use it to convert between formats.

+Run the script `convert-to-markdown.sh` to convert multiple files to markdown.

+__Example Pandoc Direct Usage__

 Run the following command to convert a file called `doc.html` from html to markdown as file `doc.md`:

 ```shell